maawoo/TDC_thesis/source/04_results.md

 The level-1 data acquired were processed to a level-2/ARD format using the *process_ard* module of ARDCube.
 In total, 234 Landsat 8 scenes with a size of 247 GB, and 2200 Sentinel-2A/B scenes with a size of 1400 GB formed the basis for this particular step of the TDC implementation.

-The processing workflow of the FORCE L2PS module (see Figure @fig:force) can be customized with various processing parameters.
+The processing workflow of the FORCE L2PS module (Figure @fig:force) can be customized with various processing parameters.
 In the case of processing data for the TDC, mostly default settings were chosen, as they are commonly used by the FORCE developers themselves to generate ARD [@FORCE-Docs].
 Some of the more important parameters are listed in Table @tbl:force-params.

 To perform the topographic correction, as well as improving cloud/cloud-shadow detection and atmospheric correction, a Digital Elevation Model (DEM) is needed.
 A LiDAR-derived DEM with 10 m spatial resolution for the entire extent of the Free State of Thuringia was provided by the Department of Earth Observation for this purpose.
 The DEM was used in an uncompressed format to prevent a possible negative impact on processing performance [cf. @Alberti2018].